-RECREATION COMMITTEE is a busy group that plans and carries out events and activities for all village age groups.
-Some recent events included an Easter egg hunt, forth of July parade, game nights, movie nights, Halloween party, Christmas dinner with Santa visit, flea market and holiday craft fair.
+RECREATION COMMITTEE is a busy group that organizes year-round events and activities for all age groups.
+Some recent events included an Easter egg hunt, 4th of July parade, game nights, movie nights, Halloween party, Christmas dinner, flea market and holiday craft fair.

 NOMINATING COMMITTEE has the responsibility of getting volunteers for each of the standing committees.
 These are submitted to the membership for acceptance at the annual meeting.
 The committee also nominates five members to fill the three Board of Trustee positions which come up for election each year.

 Find out how you can be a member of the AHF.